Skip to content

 Copilot Studio Evaluation Framework

-Copilot Studio's built-in evaluation framework can complement automated COI testing with an 8-step methodology for evidence-based agent validation.
-Relevant capabilities include:
+Copilot Studio's agent evaluation framework can complement automated COI testing with an 8-step methodology for evidence-based agent validation.
+Key capabilities include:

 • Classification grading — Supports detection of proprietary bias, commission bias, and suitability issues by classifying agent responses against expected categories